Seven Best Practices for Choosing a Snow and Ice Management Partner

-Ask your provider to provide a site map detailing snow stacking areas and identifying drainage, fire hydrants and other notable attributes of your site.
-You should communicate any priority areas, known trouble spots or special requirements as part of your scope discussion.
+Ask your provider to present a site map detailing snow stacking areas and identifying drainage, fire hydrants, and other notable attributes of your site.
+You should communicate any priority areas, known trouble spots, or special requirements as part of your scope discussion.
 Download the free best practices checklist from the Snow and Ice Management Association for more information.

 Budgeting snow and ice management services can be difficult due to the variability in weather patterns and pricing options.
 Service pricing ranges from time and materials to a per-inch model to seasonal fixed fee contracts.
 Do you want to pay only for services delivered, which may be minimal in light years and very expensive in heavy snow years?
 Do you prefer a set price by storm regardless of how long it takes to clear the snow (also known as a per-inch model)?
 Or would you prefer a set price for the season, giving you the highest level of budget assurance?